wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 It is also possible to add completely custom steps.
 That can be done via the `custom-steps` setting.

-It must be a map of unique step "slugs" to step classes, for example:
+It must be a map of unique step names to step classes, for example:

 ```json
 {